Small Steps, Real Results

 Step 2: Pick your vehicle

-For most people starting from zero, here's what makes sense:
+For most people starting from zero, match what you want to what you open:

 Step 3: Automate it